Stop managing by instinct.

 It's what guides me every day — and it's what this playbook teaches.

 I didn't find this in a book.
 I built it through trial and error, across multiple teams, in Finance, Media, and Tech — making every early mistake a new manager makes, and slowly building a framework that actually held up in the real world.
 This is the operating system I run my team on today.
-It's the only thing in this playbook you won't find anywhere else — because I developed it from the inside out, not from a case study.
+You won't find this anywhere else — because I developed it from the inside out, not from a case study.

 Most management content tells you what good managers do.
 The C2P System explains why what you're currently doing isn't working — and gives you a structure to fix it at the root, not the symptom.